Harmonic maps of finite uniton type into inner symmetric spaces: Harmonic maps of finite uniton type

-The work of Burstall and Guest generalizes the work of Uhlenbeck on harmonic maps $\mathcal{F}:S^2 \rightarrow G$, $G=U(n)$, to harmonic maps of ``finite uniton type" from a general Riemann surface except $S^2$ into compact Lie groups as well as compact inner symmetric spaces.
+In \cite{BuGu}, Burstall and Guest generalize the work of Uhlenbeck on harmonic maps $\mathcal{F}:S^2 \rightarrow G$, $G=U(n)$, to harmonic maps of ``finite uniton number" from a general Riemann surface into compact Lie groups $G$ as well as compact inner symmetric spaces $G/K$.

+In our {definition below} we separate out two properties/parts contained implicitly in the definition of \cite{BuGu}, just above loc.cit., Theorem 1.2, and we also admit non-compact Lie groups and inner symmetric spaces.
+The first property is that one considers maps which actually are defined on $M$, whence do not have any monodromy.
+The second property is that one can assume w.l.g. that the extended solution used in \cite{BuGu} is a Laurent polynomial in $\lambda$.
+These two properties define two classes of harmonic maps, the intersection of which gives the harmonic maps of finite uniton number.
+It would be interesting to investigate these two classes separately.